5T33Z0/OC-Little-Translated/Content/I_Windows/UUPDUmp_Config/README.md

 ## Usage

-1. Download a UUP Dump package for the desired Windows 10 or Windows 11 build.
+1. Download a UUP Dump package from https://uupdump.net/ for the desired Windows 10 or Windows 11 build.
 2. Replace the original `ConvertConfig.ini` and `CustomAppsList.txt` files with the versions from this repository.
 3. Run the UUP Dump conversion script (`uup_download_windows.cmd` or the appropriate script for your platform).
 4. Wait for the download, conversion, and ISO creation process to complete.